Full Sedation Dentistry and Sedative Dentistry in Rockville MD. Looking for a Local Sedative Dentist / Sleep Dentist?

 - Lots of Dental work Can be done comfortably in one appointment

-- Less Pain after procedure.
-When dental procedures are fast, smooth and stress free, there is less swelling and pain
+- Less Pain after the procedure.
+When dental procedures are fast, smooth and stress-free, there is less swelling and pain

-- You will not be embarassed, you will not remember anything
+- You will not be embarrassed, you will not remember anything

 The sedated procedure is operated with state-of-the-art procedures, instruments and sedative drugs appropriate for sedation in the dental office.
 IV sedative Drugs can make treatments not just tolerable, but also comfortable and enjoyable.
 Patients of all ages feel no discomfort whatsoever during and after treatment.

-2) Can Mercury Fillings be Removed during Sedation?
+Can Mercury Fillings be Removed Safely during Sedation?

 If stress and anxiety are present, hormones such as cortisol will be released, causing the patient to fight the procedure rather than using much needed bodily resources to heal and detoxify.